mahdirahman1/mahdirahman1/ReadMe.md

 # 💫 About Me:
-👋 Hi, I'm Mahdi<br>💻 Software Developer with 2 years of industry experience, passionate about building scalable, efficient solutions
+👋  Hi, I'm Mahdi<br>
+💻  Software Developer with 2 years of industry experience<br>
+📚  Exploring backend technologies such as Java Spring and Fast API 💡  Currently working on a side project to detect motion on my ring doorbell and save a recording to the cloud

 ## 🌐 Socials: